 Of course, genetic factors contribute to it.
 But the bottom line especially for type 2 diabetics.
-So what happens is in time our body become insulin resistance.
-So insulin is the hormone that allows your body to utilize the glucose, which is a primary energy source.
+So what happens is in time our body becomes insulin resistant.
+So insulin is the hormone that allows your body to utilize glucose, which is a primary energy source.

 If your body is not able to get that glucose within the cells, then you’re not going to feel good.
 Your blood sugars will stay high.
 It’s like you have a million dollars locked in the bank, but you cannot pull your miserable money.

-I’m going to give you a quick formula in terms of how much calories you should eat.
+I’m going to give you a quick formula in terms of how many calories you should eat.
 Of course, counting calories and carbs are going to be extremely useful.
-But if you don’t know what your current counting to then that’s not going to help you write?
+But if you don’t know what your current counting is to then that’s not going to help you write?

 Now how do you determine how much you should eat to lose weight?
 So first, you decide what your basal calorie needs are.
 If you are 200 pounds, that means you are muscular and fit.

-You’re going to need around 15 times 200 that is approximately 3,000 calories.
-If you’re a woman, then you’re probably overactive woman I would say an active woman.
+You’re going to need around 15 times 200 which is approximately 3,000 calories.
+If you’re a woman, then you’re probably an overactive woman I would say an active woman.
 And sedentary men will need 13 calories per pound.

 What Is Low Blood Sugar Level?

 How do you feel when you have low blood sugar?
 A lot of people do not know how do they think.
 Sometimes you may feel dizzy and irritable.
 And you may not even know why you believe that.
 You may think that your personality is changing.
 But it could be your low blood sugar.